IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How-to-schedule-a-skytap-workshop.md

    ![Workshop-pendingapproval](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/Workshop-pendingapproval.png)

   Your request will be treated within 72 hours of when it was submitted.

+  **NOTE** Only request in status "pending approval" are reviewed.
+Status "saved" will not be reviewed.

   All inquiries and Support for Workshop Manager use slack channel [#itz-workshop-support](https://ibm-techzone.slack.com/archives/CTA2MV9AM)